khulnasoft-lab/design.khulnasoft.com/contents/content/voice-tone.md

 * Field labels
 * Error messages

 For each of these content types, look for ways you might rephrase text that seems too long.
-Also, eliminate unnecessary phrases like "in order to" and extra articles like "the" when they don't add clarity.
+Also, eliminate unnecessary phrases like ""in order to"" and extra articles like ""the"" when they don't add clarity.

 | Do  | Don't |
 | --- |  ---  |